dadam1026/Carbon-Farming-1/README.md

 Green discount instead of green premium the right outcome must be the profitable outcome to be the probable outcome "We don't inherit the world from our ancestors.
-We are borrowing it from our children."
+We are borrowing it from our children." don't fall in either/or (the tyanny of or). need the harmony of "and" take movements to create action
+4 levers to pull on:
+1) innovation 2) policy 3)activist 4)investing

+Getting Started
+We created a protoype for users to upload a zipped folder with an image to measure its carbon footprint.
+The output will be a dashboard reporting the emissions statistics and further analysis.